 User experience is king when it comes to Cloud adoption, and unfortunately, that’s where traditional WAN architecture tends to fall short in 2020.
 For several years now, businesses have been migrating their applications into the Cloud as part of their digital transformation process, leaving legacy hardware behind as they move toward a more agile model.

 Naturally, this throws up concerns around security.
 In traditional WAN architectures (MPLS being the most common), businesses would rely on a single service provider to manage all of the endpoints, effectively creating a private network for the organization.
 This solved the security end of the puzzle but presented limitations when connecting those users to the Internet.

 In adopting Cloud with traditional WAN architectures, users would be at the mercy of how that network was built.
-Internet access in a traditional MPLS network would be enforced at key locations, which leave users in remote branches poor access to the Internet, due to limited MPLS bandwidth and latency from distance, thereby affecting performance to Cloud applications.
+Internet access in a traditional MPLS network would be enforced at key locations, which leave users in remote branches with poor access to the Internet, due to limited MPLS bandwidth and latency from a distance, thereby affecting the performance of Cloud applications.

 The result?
 Lower productivity and a poor user experience.

 This is where software-defined networking can really start adding value.
 In order to improve user experience at the branch, direct Internet access is needed.
 But what about security?
 Security is no longer an issue with SD-WAN as encrypted tunnels are built from the branch through the Internet.